WHY PAY MORE?

 Exclusions — An exclusion is a specific event, item, or person that is not covered under your insurance policy in case of an unforeseen event, such as an accident.

-Endorsements/Riders — An endorsement, also known as a rider, is an add-on to an existing insurance policy that alters the terms or coverage, providing extra protection.
+Endorsements/Riders — An endorsement, also known as a rider, is an add-on to an existing insurance policy that alters terms or coverage, providing extra protection.

 With over 7,000+ 5 star Google reviews and counting!